-You will need to update your knowledgbe base content and it can be really daunting to do those edits in the already published article.
+You will need to update your knowledge base content and it can be really daunting to do those edits in the already published article.

-- Create different Versions of your articles (minor or major versions).
+- Create different Versions of your articles (minor, major, or custom numbering).

 - Make updates/edits in the new version rather than the currently published version.

 - Publish the new version in place of your existing article once the version is ready to go.

 - Add editorial notes for each version to summarize what has changed or provide editorial feedback.

 Some of the benefits of using versions include:

 - New versions begin in an unpublished status, so you can make as many edits as you want to that version instead of the currently published article.
 This means your readers never stumble across an in-progress edit.

 - Versions allow you to create an updated article ahead of time and then publish the new version to coincide with a software release or policy update.

 - Older versions can serve as back-ups and will allow you to easily reference historical content--particularly helpful if you accidentally removed a section you still need or need to provide an audit history of previous documentation versions.